 As Kazan is the birthplace of one of Russia’s most famous opera singers, Feodor Chaliapin (1873-1938), we honour his memory with a private concert of his music.
 You will also have time to wander through the main pedestrian area of Kazan and immerse yourself in the atmosphere of the city.

-Our Freedom of Choice programme features a visit to the recently opened Museum of Military Machinery.
+Time permitting, our Freedom of Choice programme features a visit to the recently opened Museum of Military Machinery.
 The museum houses an amazing collection of different types of military hardware including tanks, aircraft, boats and even armoured trains.
-You will also see a wide range of civilian vehicles (particularly Russian models).
 The museum is a real treat for anyone with an interest in the Soviet past, unparalleled by anything else along the route.

 A modern ‘Soviet’ city, we experience the life and character of Novosibirsk’s rich culture where the arts and science predominate.
 The city is located in the heart of Russia and is situated on both banks of the River Ob.
 Our city tour takes us to Lenin Square where the imposing Opera House is located.
 An architectural marvel, it houses two permanent ballet and opera companies and is one of the largest opera houses in the world.
 In front of the Opera House, we visit an impressive statue of Lenin – a marvellous opportunity to have your photograph taken with this iconic political leader.